Glossary of Terms

 Candidate Notification Date: The date by which colleges notify students of admission decisions.
 Varies depending on the manner in which a student applied - i.e. early action, early decision, regular decision, rolling.
 Every school will inform students by early April.

 Candidate Reply Date: The date by which students must reply to the colleges that admitted them.
 The universal date is May 1st.

 CEEB Code: Abbreviation for the College Entrance Examination Board, which creates and supervises the administration of the SAT and the Subject Tests.
 The CEEB code for LJHS is 051335.
 You will need this number every time you register for an SAT, or ACT, or apply to college.

 College: The term commonly used to describe any institution of higher education.
 This is usually an institution that grants a Bachelor degree.
 A college may also be one part of a university.
 For example, undergraduates apply to Harvard College, not Harvard University.
 Columbia College is the undergraduate division of Columbia University.

-Common Application: A form devised and accepted by most colleges which makes things easier for the student who is then able to fill out one application for many colleges, rather than repeat basic information over and over again on multiple applications.
-See for additional information and a list of colleges who accept the Common Application.
+Common Application: A form devised and accepted by member colleges (over 900) that makes things easier for the student, who is then able to fill out one application for many colleges, rather than repeat basic information over and over again on multiple applications.
+See www.commonapp.org for additional information and a list of colleges that accept the Common Application.

-Common Application Supplement: Additional, required sections on the Common App which are specific to certain colleges/universities and which must be completed by applicants to the specific colleges/universities that require them.
+Common Application Supplement: Additional, required sections on the Common App that are specific to certain colleges/universities and which must be completed by applicants to the specific colleges/universities that require them.